SECO USA Fury-M6: Tiny Single Board Computer Optimized for Industrial and Military Use

 The Fury-M6, with its tiny size and powerful i.MX 6 processor, is ideal for extreme space constrained applications that require local processing power, complex operating systems, or high performance graphics.
 Its wireless capabilities enable Internet of Things (IoT) applications while its graphics/display features allow for portable human interaction.

 The SCM’s quad core Cortex-A9 provides up to 10,000 DMIPS of computational power while the GPU can be utilized for graphics rendering or general purpose computing via OpenCL libraries.
 This local computational capability allows for complex data analysis and decision making without the need for high latency and costly data uploads to a central server.

 Example applications include: Portable medical diagnostics, autonomous vehicle/UAV control, portable cameras with image analysis, industrial sensors with data analytics, robotics.

-SECO USA provides Linux, Android, and VxWorks (RTOS) BSPs for the Fury-M6.
+SECO USA provides Linux and Android BSPs for the Fury-M6.
+A VxWorks 7 BSP is in development, and will provide a real time operating system (RTOS).
 The Fury-M6 development platform is available that includes the Fury-M6, display with touchscreen, BSP source code, and engineering support, and provides an quick and easy starting point for Fury-based designs.